-Some of the photos on this website were taken with my old 2002 Canon Ixus 330 1.9 megapixel camera. (including the one above taken on the west coast of the South Island of NZ).
+Some of the photos on this blog were taken with my old 2002 Canon Ixus 330 1.9 megapixel camera.
 It fitted in my pocket and was built like a small metal brick.
 I just wanted to mention that, because too much talk of overkill camera gear gives me the droop.

 Something that seems to be seldom discussed online is that most images on web pages are only 300 – 500px wide.
 Or that most photos are viewed on Facebook, and the maximum size on Facebook is 720px wide.
 But most people don’t even click on the images on their FB timeline, they just view the thumbnail – which is only 470px wide.
 So the vast majority of photos are viewed online at 470 px wide, and in that size, just about any resolution would do the job.